vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0004/README.md

 ### Do I have to update to vSphere 8 Update 3 to receive this patch?

-Yes. vSphere 8 Update 3 was released in July 2024 and is considered the best version of vSphere 8, intended for long-term stability and support.
+Yes. vSphere 8 Update 3 was released in July 2024 and is the recommended version of vSphere 8, intended for long-term stability and support.

 ### Do I have to update to vSphere 7 Update 3 to receive this patch?

-Yes. vSphere 7 Update 3 was released in January 2022 and is considered the best version of vSphere 7, intended for long-term stability and support.
+Yes. vSphere 7 Update 3 was released in January 2022 and is the recommended version of vSphere 7, intended for long-term stability and support.

 ### I am using a third-party solution such as HPE SimpliVity, Dell EMC VxRail, and so on.
 Is it safe for me to apply the update?